 Art is everywhere you look.
 The party in the streets?
 That’s First Fridays, one of the nation’s largest free art crawls, featuring more than 70 shops and galleries that stay open late in the 20-block area.
 Those soaring arches in the sky?
 Meet the Kauffman Center for the Performing Arts, the pièce de résistance and the city’s sleek new address for theater, music and dance.

 There’s more to the district than just art, though.
-Relive your childhood at Up-Down or Tapcade at Crossroads, arcade bars serving up nostalgia and craft brews thanks to tons of classic arcade games and extensive beer menus.
+Relive your childhood at Up-Down, an arcade bar serving up nostalgia and craft brews thanks to tons of classic arcade games and extensive beer menus.
 Or book a tour at Tom’s Town Distilling Company, a distillery inspired by Prohibition-era spirit(s) and style.

 Where to shop

 Artisanal finds accentuate the area shopping scene.
 A favorite of Food & Wine, complex artisanal chocolates by nationally recognized chocolatier Christopher Elbow range in flavors, such as tequila lime and wildflower honey

 Track down screen-printed tees at Raygun, a retailer with quirky-cool style.
 Connoisseurs enjoy Cellar Rat for its 800 wines and premium spirits as well as free weekly tastings and hands-on classes.

 What to eat

 Restaurant choices in the Crossroads make up an eclectic gallery all their own.
 Café Gratitude is a must for veggie lovers thanks to its 100-percent organic vegan fare, while celebrity chefs Lidia Bastianich (of Lidia’s), Michael Corvino (of Corvino Supper Club & Tasting Room and Ravenous) and Michael Smith (of Farina) help keep KC on the culinary map.